-5 The section below lays out both the posture of many of these family separation cases and provides an explanation of the benefits available, both as a matter of the normally applicable immigration law and as a result of the Settlement Agreement.
+&lt;sup>7 The section below lays out both the posture of many of these family separation cases and provides an explanation of the benefits available, both as a matter of the normally applicable immigration law and as a result of the Settlement Agreement.
 Where a benefit is based on the Settlement Agreement, a footnote indicates where that benefit is set forth in the Settlement Agreement.

-6 EOIR is the division of the Department of Justice that oversees the immigration courts and Board of Immigration Appeals.

-7 Counsel can check on the EOIR case status by visiting the Immigration Court Information System website and entering the individual's A number or by calling 1-800-898-7180, the automated immigration court information phone system.
+&lt;sup>8 EOIR is the division of the Department of Justice that oversees the immigration courts and Board of Immigration Appeals.
+Counsel can check on the EOIR case status by visiting the Immigration Court Information System website and entering the individual's A number or by calling 1-800-898-7180, the automated immigration court information phone system.

-(USCIS), then the parent and child(ren) may request to consolidate their cases if deemed strategically appropriate after consulting with an attorney.
+If the parent and child(ren) are in the same procedural posture, either both in 240 proceedings before EOIR or both affirmatively pursing asylum before U.S. Citizenship and Immigration Services (USCIS), then the parent and child(ren) may request to consolidate their cases if deemed strategically appropriate after consulting with an attorney.

-• Most parents who were apprehended and separated from their child(ren) were subject to Expedited Removal (ER).
-If subject to ER, did the parent have a credible fear interview (CFI) 8 and determination while separated from their child(ren)?
-If the parent had a positive CFI determination9 and $\ \square$ If an NTA was issued and filed with EOIR, check on the EOIR case status. $\ \square$ If an NTA was issued but not filed with EOIR or if no NTA was issued, the parent can file an I-589 affirmatively with USCIS.10 If the parent had a negative CFI determination11 and: If an NTA was issued and filed with EOIR, check on the EOIR case status. $\ \square$ If an NTA was issued, but not filed with EOIR, the parent can file an I-589 affirmatively with USCIS.
-12 ☐ If no NTA was issued (and the ER order was not cancelled), then the parent is eligible under the Settlement Agreement for a new CFI interview with USCIS where USCIS must: Conduct a de novo good faith review of CFI finding; conduct interviews with each parent with counsel present (in person or on the phone); and allow submission of new evidence.13 If the parent receives a positive CFI, then the parent is to be placed in 240 proceedings.
-14 If the parent has a negative CFI again after CFI review, USCIS will conduct a CFI for the child(ren).15
+- Most parents who were apprehended and separated from their child(ren) were subject to Expedited Removal (ER).
+If subject to ER, did the parent have a credible fear interview (CFI) and determination while separated from their child(ren)? - o If the parent had a positive CFI determination and - □ If an NTA was issued and filed with EOIR, check on the EOIR case status. - □ If an NTA was issued but not filed with EOIR or if no NTA was issued, the parent can file an I-589 affirmatively with USCIS. - If the parent had a negative CFI determination and: - □ If an NTA was issued and filed with EOIR, check on the EOIR case status. - □ If an NTA was issued, but not filed with EOIR, the parent can file an I-589 affirmatively with USCIS. - □ If no NTA was issued (and the ER order was not cancelled), then the parent is eligible under the Settlement Agreement for a new CFI interview with USCIS where USCIS must: - Conduct a de novo good faith review of CFI finding; - conduct interviews with each parent with counsel present (in person or on the phone); and - allow submission of new evidence. - If the parent receives a positive CFI, then the parent is to be placed in 240 proceedings. - If the parent has a negative CFI again after CFI review, USCIS will conduct a CFI for the child(ren).

-8 For more information about ER and the CFI process and determination, see: American Immigration Council, A Primer on Expedited Removal (July 2019), and Asylum Seeker Advocacy Project, Vindicating the Rights of Asylum Seekers at the Border and Beyond: A Guide to Representing Asylum Seekers in Expedited Removal and Reinstatement of Removal Proceedings (2018, updated April 2019).
+&lt;sup>10 For more information about ER and the CFI process and determination, see: American Immigration Council, A Primer on Expedited Removal (July 2019), and Asylum Seeker Advocacy Project, Vindicating the Rights of Asylum Seekers at the Border and Beyond: A Guide to Representing Asylum Seekers in Expedited Removal and Reinstatement of Removal Proceedings (2018, updated April 2019).

-9 A positive CFI determination is either a positive credible fear determination by the asylum office or an IJ vacating a negative credible fear determination.
+&lt;sup>11 A positive CFI determination is either a positive credible fear determination by the asylum office or an IJ vacating a negative credible fear determination.

-10 Settlement Agreement, Para.
+&lt;sup>12 Settlement Agreement, Para.
 1(a).

-11 A negative CFI determination includes a negative credible fear determination by the asylum office that was not challenged or that an IJ affirmed.
+&lt;sup>13 A negative CFI determination includes a negative credible fear determination by the asylum office that was not challenged or that an IJ affirmed.

-12 Settlement Agreement, Para.
+&lt;sup>14 Settlement Agreement, Para.
 1(a).

-13 Id. at Para.
+&lt;sup>15 Id. at Para.
 1 (d).
 Note that, "[i]n determining whether any factual inconsistencies between the original interview and the subsequent fact-gathering impact the credibility of the parent, due consideration will be given to the psychological state of the parent at the time of the initial interview."
 Id.

-14 Id. at Para.
+&lt;sup>16 Id. at Para.
 1(d).